ruizhideng/wgs_pipeline/README.md

 5. result of platypus will be stored at ${work_dir}/result/platypus

 # CNV tools call CNVs
-# Assume you already installed Manta, GRIDSS, LUMPY, and CNVnator
+# Assume you already installed Manta, GRIDSS, LUMPY, and CNVnator.
+The input files of CNV analysis are the results of GATK, *sorted.markdup.bam

 1. Manta